mui/mui-x/docs/data/introduction/roadmap/roadmap.md

 The development, releases, and timing of any features or functionality remains at the sole discretion of MUI.
 The roadmap does not represent a commitment, obligation, or promise to deliver at any time.
 :::

+## Global roadmap

+To learn more about our plans for MUI in general, visit the [global roadmap](/material-ui/discover-more/roadmap/).